Artist Recital Series

 Piedmont Center for the Arts

-A collection of songs about the beauty of hope, even as it relates to loss and the longing for love.
-So very timely in a world where hope and healing are sometimes in short supply.
-This program truly has something for everyone: from the fireworks of virtuoso arias by Antonio Vivaldi, the tender storytelling of Sei ariette by Vincenzo Bellini, the heart wrenching art songs of Georges Bizet, Reynaldo Hahn, and Henri Duparc, and it ends with a delightful selection of favorites from the American Songbook.
+Un raggio di speme (A Ray of Hope) is a collection of songs about the beauty of hope, even as it relates to loss and longing for love - so timely as we begin to re-emerge in a world where hope and healing are sometimes in short supply.
+This program truly resonates with a wide audience, featuring the fireworks of virtuoso arias by Antonio Vivaldi, tender storytelling in Sei ariette by Vincenzo Bellini, heart wrenching impact in the art songs of Georges Bizet, Reynaldo Hahn, and Henri Duparc, and a delightful selection of favorites from the American Songbook.